Intermediate Junior II

 She offers this advice to new students: “Stick with a teacher you connect with.”
 From that commitment comes “a deep trust in the teacher and faith in the learning process itself” that creates a foundation on which to develop a solid practice.

 Richard Jonas began practicing Iyengar Yoga in 1990 and teaching it in 2000.
-He has studied with the Iyengar family in India three times, and will return to Pune in February 2012.
+He has studied with the Iyengar family in India five times.
 His primary teachers are Brooke Myers and James Murphy, and he studied for many years with Mary Dunn.

 A full-term member of the boards of directors of both the regional (IYA of GNY) and national (IYNAUS) Iyengar Yoga associations, Richard was Creative Director of Yoga Samachar, supervising its development into a full-color professional journal of yoga for the national community.
 He also wrote the website iynaus.org, including materials for Iyengar Yoga teachers to use in promoting their classes.
 His extensive writing on yoga for Yoga Samachar and Yoga Rahasya reflects his prior experience in advertising (writing TV commercials) and journalism (as a film and music reviewer, reporter, and editor).